 Two (2) years of the equivalent in standards achievement, including one year of laboratory study

 One (1) year or the equivalent in standard achievement.

 If you believe you, or a student in your care, qualifies for the Maine Department of Education Diploma, please fill out the "Pre-Qualification for Diploma".
 Once you find out you are qualified to apply, download the "Guidelines for Preparing to Apply for a Disrupted Diploma".
-The document will let you know the about the paperwork, information and resources you will need for filing the "Maine Department of Education - Educational Disruption Diploma".
+The document will let you know about the paperwork, information, and resources you will need for filing the "Maine Department of Education - Educational Disruption Diploma".